Czech Republic - Country Commercial Guide

 Czech Tourist Profile and Holidays

 Czechs have between four and five weeks of annual vacation.
 Additionally, the country has thirteen official public holidays.
 The most popular time to vacation is the first two weeks in July.
 Children finish school at the end of June and Czechs enjoy two days of state holidays on July 5 and 6.
 July and August are generally the busiest times for travel agencies due to the school holidays.
 Many people also take time off around Christmas and the New Year.
 In February/March Czechs often take a week of leave for skiing.
 The most popular vacations for Czechs are beach holidays followed by sightseeing holidays.
 Top European destinations for Czechs include Croatia, Slovakia, Italy, and Austria.
 The United States is not a typical family summer beach holiday destination for Czech tourists.

-The United States typically does not offer all-inclusive options which are popular amongst Czech tourists.
+The United States typically does not offer all-inclusive options which are popular among Czech tourists.
 Sightseeing in major cities and national parks are most popular among Czechs traveling to the United States.
 There has been an increase in business travelers extending their trips for additional days of sightseeing.
 Shopping trips to New York have also gained in popularity.
-New York along with Florida are the most visited states in the United States, followed by California.
+New York and Florida are the most visited states, followed by California.

 Travel Industry Summary and eCommerce